 Train tickets to Glasgow go on sale three months before the departure date.
 If you know when you’re travelling to Glasgow then it’s better to buy tickets as early as possible.
 These are known as Advance tickets and are often much cheaper than Anytime tickets—the ticket type that can be bought for any train up to the moment of departure.

-With Omio you can book tickets in advance, apply railcards, find off-peak tickets and benefit from group discounts.
+With Omio you can book tickets in advance, apply railcards to searches, find off-peak tickets and benefit from group discounts.
 It’s never been easier to find cheap tickets to Glasgow!

 Several different train companies can take you to Glasgow.
 The train company you travel with will depend on where in the UK you are travelling from.